scipy/scipy/doc/source/tutorial/ndimage.rst

          [51 56 62 65]]

-    The :obj:`generic_filter` function implements a generic filter function, where the actual filtering operation must be supplied as a python function (or other callable object).
-The :obj:`generic_filter` function iterates over the array and calls :func:`function` at each element.
-The argument of :func:`function` is a one-dimensional array of the {tFloat64} type, that contains the values around the current element that are within the footprint of the filter.
+    The :func:`generic_filter` function implements a generic filter function, where the actual filtering operation must be supplied as a python function (or other callable object).
+The :func:`generic_filter` function iterates over the array and calls :func:`function` at each element.
+The argument of :func:`function` is a one-dimensional array of the :ctype:`tFloat64` type, that contains the values around the current element that are within the footprint of the filter.
 The function should return a single value that can be converted to a double precision number.
 For example consider a correlation: